Volunteers Community Partners

 Terrestrial Survey (Trail Survey Program)

-As part of our Trail Survey, participants are asked to hike a local trail and record what invasive species they see with the iMap Invasives app.
+As part of our Trail Survey, participants are asked to hike a local trail and record what invasive species they see with a mobile app.
 By taking part in our Trail Survey, you not only help the environment by helping us track invasive species, but you give yourself a chance to learn new skills!

 • Find where invasive plants are growing along our trails by surveying with your smartphone